-When Disclosure Is Permitted Without Prior Consent Of The Student orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+When Disclosure Is Permitted Without Prior Consent Of The Student

+FERPA permits the disclosure of personally identifiable information (PII) from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student